Reuben Saltzman

 Just because a permit wasn’t pulled doesn’t mean the work was done improperly.
 Conversely, even if permits were obtained, inspected, and approved, it doesn’t mean the work was done properly.
 It simply means that nobody flagged any problems during the inspection.

 I don’t know of any great way to determine if unpermitted work was performed at a property in Minnesota.
 The seller’s disclosure form has a question that asks “Are you aware of any work performed on the property for which appropriate permits were not obtained”?
 This box is almost always checked “no”, as you might imagine.
 This doesn’t mean much.
-For starters, I’ve found that most homeowners don’t know what type of work requires a permit.
-Were you aware that you’re supposed to pull an electric permit if you’re replacing a light fixture, and a plumbing permit if you’re replacing a bathroom faucet?

-Not only do most people not know what work does and does not require a permit, but the question that is asked on the seller’s property disclosure statement isn’t a great question.
+Not only do most people not know what work does and does not require a permit, but the question asked on the seller’s property disclosure statement isn’t a great question.
 It simply asks if the owner was given permission to do work.
 It doesn’t ask about whether the work was inspected or approved.
 Obtaining a permit is simply the first step, and should not be considered critical information.

 How do permits affect the home inspection?